bespoken/bespoken-docs/unit-testing/guide.md

 }
 ```

-Will look for an environment variable called "myEnvVariable" and replace the value in the testing.json with it.
+Will look for an environment variable called "SKILL_LOCALE" and replace the value in the testing.json with it.

 ## CLI Options
 When invoking `bst test`, the name of a specific test or regex can be used, like this: